opeik/website/content/blog/shell-is-not-my-favourite-language/index.md

 du: cannot access 'up': No such file or directory
 ```

 Oh no, it's busted.
-The workaround is to _always_ quote variables (and string literals).
+The workaround is to _always_ quote variables (and string literals):

 ```sh
 for FILE in *; do